 Projects are primarily implemented in primary schools and always in close cooperation with entity / cantonal Ministries of education, who are in charge for primary school education (children age 6 - 15).

 Genesis Project is a local, non-governmental, non-profit humanitarian organization, set up in Banja Luka, Republika Srpska, Bosnia and Herzegovina, in June 1996, with main goals:

-- Teaching children and adults peaceful conflict prevention and resolution techniques;
+To educate children and adults about peaceful conflict prevention and resolution.

-- Developing and supporting co-existence initiatives throughout Bosnia-Herzegovina;
+- To develop and support various co-existence initiatives throughout BiH.

 In 2015, Genesis Project was funded by UNICEF BiH, Stiftung Schüler Helfen Leben Germany, Stiftung Robert Bosch, Stichting Kinderpostzegels Nederland, US Embassy in BiH, Peace Direct United Kingdom, Canada fund for the local initiatives, etc.